alexbyrnes/Datapiece/README.md

 ##### Using mask files

 Mask files are useful if the preprocessing to sharpen the borders around fields or otherwise enhance your image degrades the text quality.
-In this case you can use one image with clean text to extract from, and one mask file with cleaner bounding boxes.
+In this case you can use one image with clean text to extract from, and one mask file with better bounding boxes.

 For example, on Unix/Linux, ImageMagick can fill in small gaps between lines in the bounding boxes, but the process will make the text less readible.
 Example script for filling in small gaps.

-The `-M` or `--mask` parameter should be the path to an arbitrarily-named mask file, or a directory of mask files with one mask image for each input image (for multiple masks, the file name of the mask and the input file should be the same).
+The `-M` or `--mask` parameter should be the path to an arbitrarily-named mask file, or a directory of mask files with one mask image for each input image (in this case, the file name of the mask and the input file should be the same).
+For instance, images a.png, b.png, c.png in one directotry should have masks in another directory called a.png, b.png, c.png.

+Single mask

     datapiece -i pngs/contract_4.png -b boxes_contract.csv -o out/ -M masks/contract_4.png

+Multiple masks

+    datapiece -i pngs/ -b boxes_contract.csv -o out/ -M masks/
+    # Masks should have the same names as corresponding input images

+### Performance

+Datapiece uses Akka Futures to run multiple image files in parallel so no parallel processing layer is required.
+Performance should be very fast: 200-300 files per minute for directory processing.
+The Java Virtual Machine also optimizes as it runs so extracting one file at a time will give you slower overall performance, around 1-2 seconds per file.

 ### Integration with [Tabula](https://github.com/tabulapdf/tabula)